| Were

 thin base coat immediately after showering.
 Allow the base coat

-to dry before applying the rest of your makeup.
+to dry before applying the rest of your makeup. * Apply foundation in center

-* For cheeks, blend in toward nose, then out toward hairline.
+of forehead; blend across, then down.* For cheeks, blend in toward nose, then out toward hairline.

 * Dot foundation on tip of nose; blend with upward, then outward